jimburton/scrabble/chapters/Chapter2.md

 name  :: Lens' Player Text
 ```

-The first type parameter to `Lens'` is the type of the record, the second is the name of the field.
+The first type parameter to `Lens'` is the type of the record, the
-The `Lens'` type is a very crafty type synonym that allows us to use different functors depending
+second is the name of the field.
+The `Lens'` type is a very crafty
+type synonym that allows us to use different functors depending on
-on whether we want to get or set fields.
-It speaks to the power of Haskell's type system that this
+whether we want to get or set fields.
+It speaks to the power and
-is even possible (in most languages, it isn't).
+flexibility of Haskell's type system that this is even possible (in
+most languages, it isn't).

 ```haskell
 type Lens' s a = forall f.
 Functor f => (a -> f a) -> s -> f s